squid-cache/squid-cache.github.io/CvsInstructions.rst

 To access older Squid releases use the same procedure as above to login and then checkout the specific version sources

-Squid-2.6
+Squid-2, please use this when submitting patches etc
 {{{
-  cvs checkout -d squid-2.6 squid
+  cvs checkout -d squid-2 squid
 }}}

-Squid-2.5
+Squid-2.6.STABLE, for tracking the current STABLE release.
 {{{
-  cvs checkout -d squid-2.5 -r SQUID_2_5 squid
+  cvs checkout -d squid-2.6 -r SQUID_2_6 squid
 }}}